agporto/BioEncoder/README.md

 # this archive contains the images and configuration files needed for step 3, as well as the final model checkpoints and a script to reproduce the results and figures presented in the paper.
 ```

 3\.
-Start interactive session (e.g., in Spyder or VS code) and run:
+Start interactive session (e.g., in Spyder or VS code) and run the following commands one by one:

 ```python
 import bioencoder